Homeowners Insurance

 • Avalanches

-We studied the 50 states and the District of Columbia between 2013 and the first seven months of 2022 — the latest available.
+We studied the 50 states and the District of Columbia between 2015 and the first five months of 2024 — the latest available.
+We generally analyzed three periods:

 Total deaths include both those directly and indirectly caused by winter weather.